esphome/esphome-docs/components/lvgl.rst

 - **options** (*Required*, list): The list of available options in the roller.
 - **mode** (*Optional*, enum): Option to make the roller circular. ``NORMAL`` or ``INFINITE``, defaults to ``NORMAL``.
 - **visible_rows** TODO
 - **selected** (*Optional*, list): Settings for the selected **part** to show the value.
 Supports a list of :ref:`styles <lvgl-styling>` and state-based styles to customize.
 The selected option in the middle.
-Besides the typical background properties it uses the text style properties to change the appearance of the text in the selected area.
+Besides the typical background properties it uses the :ref:`lvgl-wgt-lbl` text style properties to change the appearance of the text in the selected area.
 - **selected_index** (*Optional*, int8): The index of the item you wish to be selected.
 - Style options from :ref:`lvgl-styling`.
-The background of the roller uses all the typical background properties and text style properties. ``text_line_space`` adjusts the space between the options.
+The background of the roller uses all the typical background properties and :ref:`lvgl-wgt-lbl` style properties. ``text_line_space`` adjusts the space between the options.
 When the Roller is scrolled and doesn't stop exactly on an option it will scroll to the nearest valid option automatically in ``anim_time`` milliseconds as specified in the style.

 **Specific actions:**